Armamentum/WD-Seatwork-3/readme.md

 ---

-## Overview
+## Overview (to be updated)

-Project demonstrate the coding of HTMl and CSS in different kinds of headers and footers in addition of animations.
-This is to have hands-on experience in coding and having an actual output.
+This Project shows a glimpse into the variety of animations and styles one may use when designing a website.

 ### Key Components
 - Header Animation